To activate WordPress debug mode, simply change the config text string to this:

 Enable it directly from WordPress PHP code

 As noted above, this requires modifying the wp-config.php file to activate debugging mode and display errors.
-While it’s not a complicated change, it’s not recommended if you’re not comfortable with PHP programming and WordPress PHP code specifically.
+While it's not a complicated change, it's not recommended if you're uncomfortable with PHP programming and WordPress PHP code.

-Many hosting providers allow site owners to activate WordPress debugging mode directly from website admin consoles within the hosting platform itself.
-While the format varies from provider to provider, it’s worth checking here first before modifying PHP code directly.
+Many hosting providers allow site owners to activate WordPress debugging mode directly from website admin consoles within the hosting platform.
+While the format varies from provider to provider, it's worth checking here before modifying PHP code directly.

 Plugins are one reason for the massive success of WordPress — rather than take on the task of adding every function directly, WordPress developers have made it possible for developers to create plugins that perform specific actions when tied into CMS deployments, so long as these plugins meet WordPress code guidelines.
 Plugins offer the easiest way to activate WordPress debug mode and often come with additional features to help track and monitor errors.

 Worth noting?
-No matter how you activate WordPress debugging mode, it’s best used on sites that are in-development or deployed on testing servers.
-If you’re currently building a WordPress site or developing a new WordPress plugin, for example, it’s worth using debug mode to identify and remediate potential errors before going live.
+No matter how you activate WordPress debugging mode, it's best used on sites that are in development or deployed on testing servers.
+For example, if you're currently building a WordPress site or developing a new WordPress plugin, it's worth using debug mode to identify and remediate potential errors before going live.
 By learning how to debug WordPress in these scenarios, you can save yourself invaluable time and energy.

 And when you're doing debugging — either to fix specific errors or evaluate site performance — always remember to turn WordPress debugging mode off again.